 You're sure to forget all about the gifts still to be bought and wrapped, the cookies to be baked and all of your holiday chores when you visit one of the decorated mansions this holiday season.
 Here are some highlights to start you dreaming of the elegance and extravagance of Christmases past and to help you plan your respite from modern holiday stress.

-Three mansions operated by The Preservation Society of Newport County officially open for the holiday season on November 18, 2017.
-The Breakers, The Elms and Marble House will be decorated and open daily through January 1, 2018.
+Three of the Preservation Society of Newport County mansions officially open for the holiday season on November 17, 2018.
+The Breakers, The Elms and Marble House will be decorated and open daily through January 1, 2019.
 Hours are 9 a.m. until 5 p.m. at The Breakers; Marble House and The Elms open at 10 a.m.
 Plan to arrive before 4 p.m., when the final tour begins at each property.
 The houses are closed Thanksgiving Day and Christmas Day.
 On Christmas Eve, the 3 p.m. tour will be the last tour of the day at all three mansions.

 Special Winter Passport tickets are available at any one of the houses, or they can be purchased online.
-This combination ticket for admission to all three houses is $30 for adults and $10 for children ages 6 to 17.
+This combination ticket for admission to all four houses is $30 for adults and $10 for children ages 6 to 17.
 Children under 6 are admitted free.
 Purchased separately, admission to The Breakers is $24 for adults, $8 for children 6-17.
-Tickets to view Marble House or The Elms are $17.50 for adults and $8 for children 6-17.
+Tickets to view Marble House, The Elms or Rosecliff are $17.50 for adults and $8 for children 6-17.
 Call 401-847-1000 for more information.

-Other special Christmas events planned at these three historic homes include visits from Santa Claus and a Holiday Dinner Dance at The Breakers.
-There will also be Nutcracker performances at a fourth mansion, Rosecliff, this holiday season.
+Other special Christmas events planned at these four historic homes include visits from Santa Claus and a Holiday Dinner Dance at The Breakers.
+There will also be Nutcracker ballet performances at Rosecliff this holiday season.

 Plan Your Christmas in Newport Getaway